Functional Observability, Structural Functional Observability and Optimal Sensor Placement: Minimal sensor placement for functional observability

 It is claimed that, there is a ${\cal I}\subseteq [p]$ with $|{\cal I}|\le k$ such that $\bigcup\nolimits_{i\in {\cal I}}S_i=S$, if and only if ${\cal P}_2$ on $(\bar A, \bar C, \bar F)$ has a solution ${\cal J}\subseteq [r+p]$ with $|{\cal J}|\le k$.
 For the one direction, if a set $|{\cal I}|\le k$ makes $\bigcup\nolimits_{i\in {\cal I}}S_i=S$, then ${\cal J}=\{r+i: i\in {\cal I}\}$ makes every $x_i\in X_F$ output reachable in ${\cal G}(\bar A, \bar C_{\cal J})$.
 By Corollary \ref{self-loop-coro}, $(\bar A, \bar C_{\cal J}, \bar F)$ is SFO with $|{\cal J}|\le k$.
 For the other direction, suppose ${\cal J}\subseteq [r+p]$ with $|{\cal J}|\le k$ makes $(\bar A, \bar C_{\cal J}, \bar F)$ SFO.
 From Corollary \ref{self-loop-coro}, this requires every $x_i\in X_F$ to be output-reachable in ${\cal G}(\bar A, \bar C_{\cal J})$, equivalently, $\bigcup\nolimits_{i\in {\cal J}, i>r}S_i\cup \{i: i\in {\cal J}, i\le r\}=S$.
 For any $i\in {\cal J}$ with $i\le r$, let $l(i)\in [p]$ be such that $i\in S_{l(i)}$.
 Define ${\cal I}=\{i-r: i\in {\cal J}, i>r\}\cup \{l(i): i\in {\cal J}, i\le r\}$.
 It follows that $\bigcup\nolimits_{i\in {\cal I}}S_i=S$, i.e., there is a solution to the set cover problem with $|{\cal I}|\le |{\cal J}|\le k$.
 Since deciding whether there is a solution ${\cal I}$ with $|{\cal I}|\le k$ for the set cover problem is NP-complete, we conclude that ${\cal P}_2$ is NP-hard. \end{proof}

-A similar problem to ${\cal P}_1$, denoted as problem ${\cal P}_3$, is selecting the minimal number of sensors ${S}\subseteq [p]$ such that the obtained $(A,C_{S},F)$ is functionally detectable.
-When $F=I_n$ and $A$ has no stable eigenvalues, this problem collapses to the minimal observability problem on the class of systems with no stable eigenvalues, which is shown to be NP-hard in \cite{A.Ol2014Minimal}.
-Hence, ${\cal P}_3$ is also NP-hard.
+A problem akin to $\mathcal{P}_1$, labeled as $\mathcal{P}_3$, involves identifying the smallest subset of sensors $S \subseteq [p]$ that renders the resulting $(A, C_S, F)$ functionally detectable.
+Notably, when $F$ is the identity matrix $I_n$ and $A$ lacks stable eigenvalues, this problem reduces to the minimal observability problem within the class of systems devoid of stable eigenvalues, which is shown to be NP-hard in \cite{A.Ol2014Minimal}.
+Hence, ${\cal P}_3$ is also NP-hard. { \begin{remark} When $\bar F= \bar I_n$, ${\cal P}_2$ reduces to the problem of determining the minimum number of dedicated sensors to achieve {\emph{structural observability}}.
+Remarkably, this problem admits a polynomial-time solution \cite{Ramos2022AnOO} (this does not contradict the NP-hardness of ${\cal P}_1$ when $F=I_n$, since structural observability concerns generic system realizations rather than {\emph{every}} realization as in ${\cal P}_1$).
+The NP-hardness of ${\cal P}_2$ with dedicated sensors sharply contrasts with this fact. \end{remark}}

-\begin{remark} The NP-hardness of problem ${\cal P}_2$ with dedicated sensors is in sharp contrast with the similar problem for structural observability (i.e., changing $\bar F$ to $\bar I$ in ${\cal P}_2$), which is shown to be polynomially solvable \cite{Ramos2022AnOO}. \end{remark}